 I also ordered a small Lau (hot pot), which is the speciality here.
 Even though I’ve had hot pot in China many times, the ritual differs slightly from place to place.
 Luckily, the locals who were seated next to me also ordered hot pot, so I could follow their lead.

-How to eat hot pot in Hue.
+How to eat hot pot in Hue vegetarian restaurants.
 Hot pot is served on a table-top burner which the waiter will bring and light for you.
 He should also bring a large serving spoon, a basket of green herbs, a plate of cold noodles and a small bowl.

 Let the soup come to a boil and then reduce the heat (there should be a knob or lever on the side of the burner) and let it simmer for a few minutes.
 Once the veggies are looking cooked, you can add a few herbs.